xdai-nyu/xdai-nyu.github.io/_curriculum/week-08.md

 **Reading Reflection: [https://forms.gle/vnL2HF3TD1q65jTG7](https://forms.gle/vnL2HF3TD1q65jTG7)** *(due on 10/21, 7:00 PM EST)*

-## Project Update 3 [RAPID PROTOTYPES]
+## Project Update 3 [FEATURE MAPS & RAPID PROTOTYPES]
+- Create design feature maps for your AI tool with your team.
+Use this template - [Feature Mapping Sheet](https://docs.google.com/spreadsheets/d/1IGY4QCPGbmT0puzAwr7rS8kd7DShKc5UKLdoyJtSbjc/edit?usp=sharing)
-Students will work on developing early working prototypes of their projects.
+- Work on developing early working prototypes of their projects.
 Submit the designs of your early rapid prototypes (can be low fidelity).

+We will also spend half of next class developing these further in class - so don't worry if you are midway!

 **Project Update Submission (on Github):** *(due on 10/21, 7:00 PM EST)*